paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 **HTTP Archive queries**

 This section provides some details on how this analysis was performed, including SQL queries.
-Please be warned that some of the SQL queries process a signicant amount of bytes - which can be very expensive to run.
+Please be warned that some of the SQL queries process a significant amount of bytes - which can be very expensive to run.

 <details>
   <summary><b>Number of sites containing robots.txt files</b></summary>